 Help Scout doesn't offer a few of the features you'll find in Zendesk, such as community forums, skill-based routing, and custom data explorations, so it may not be the best fit for enterprise teams with deep customization needs.

-Finally, save time using saved replies (a library of pre-written answers to FAQs), AI Drafts (a feature that writes custom responses using knowledge from your previous support conversations, help center, and website), or AI Assist (a copilot that can translate, shorten, expand, or edit responses you write yourself).
+Help Scout also offers several ways to get replies to customers faster.
+You can create a library of saved replies and build automated workflows quickly using in/then statements.
+AI Drafts writes custom responses using knowledge from your previous support conversations, help center, and website, and AI Assist works as a copilot that can translate, shorten, expand, and edit responses that you write yourself.

-Instant answers in Beacon are powered by AI Answers, an AI-powered chatbot that replies to customers for you.
+AI Answers is an AI-powered chatbot that replies to customers for you.
 It forms its answers using knowledge from your help center and any website you add as a source, ensuring the answers it provides are accurate and on brand.
 When it can't find the right answer, customers can easily send the question to a human member of your team from the same interface.

 Beacon also lets you reach out to customers proactively.
 Launch a chat window or surface a help doc during tricky places in the customer journey, place a banner on your site to announce a new feature, or even send out a survey to capture customer feedback.
 It’s all possible using Beacon’s targeting features, which allow you to dial in on your audience using events like URL visited, time on page, and more.